 |Zimbabwe||American dollar (USD)|

-- 10-15% of the total bill for good food and service at a restaurant or bar.
-If you are in a party of 6 or more, the tip is usually included in your bill
+- 10% of the total bill for good food and service at a restaurant or bar

 - $1 per bag for porters

-- $3-$5 per day for personal butlers, trackers and drivers
+- $3-$5 per day for personal butlers, trackers (if separate to guide), and tour drivers (if separate to guide)

 You are likely to find internet cafes throughout all major centres in Africa and can be cheaper than accessing the internet in your hotel.
 Not all hotels will offer Wi-Fi, and if they do it can often be quite expensive and it is not always guaranteed to work.
 If Wi-Fi is included in your hotel, it will be mentioned in your itinerary.
 When on safari, you may have internet access included in your stay but please note, it is not always reliable.